Archx0Mas/Archx0Mas.github.io/_posts/2022-08-13-red-team-vs-penetration-testing.md

 ---
 layout: post
 title: "Red Team vs Penetration Testing"
-categories: red team, penetration testing
+categories: offensive cyber paths tags:[red-team, penetration-test]
 ---

 What is penetration testing and what is the difference with the red team?